(Disclosure: Some of the links below may be affiliate links)

 If you earn 5000 CHF, you will pay 5% taxes, 250 CHF.
 If you earn 9900 CHF, you will pay 495 CHF.
 If you increase your income by 200 CHF, you will cross into the next tax bracket.
 But you will not pay 10% of 10’100 CHF (1010 CHF).
 You will pay 5% of 10’000 CHF and 10% of 100 CHF (10’100 – 10’000 CHF).
 That is 510 CHF!

 The next bracket means that the income in that bracket is taxed at this rate, not your entire taxable income.

 A great thing about the marginal tax rate is that it works in two directions.
 We have seen that it can be used to estimate how much taxes you will pay on extra income.

 But the marginal tax rate can also be used for tax deductions.
-If you manage to reduce taxable income, your marginal tax rate will tell how much you will save in taxes.
-This is once again an estimation, and for higher amounts of tax reductions, it will be slightly higher than it should.
+If you reduce taxable income, your marginal tax rate will tell how much you will save in taxes.
+This is once again an estimation, and for higher amounts of tax reductions, it will be slightly higher than it should be.